 The company was formed on 4 September 2013 and was a wholly owned subsidiary of Telford College.
 The principal activity was managing the use of a property asset (The Telford Whitehouse Hotel) leased to Shropshire College Hotel School Limited.
-Following the sale of the asset earlier in the year, the company was no longer trading and was closed down in November 2020.
+Following the sale of the asset, the company was no longer trading and was dissolved 16th March 2021.